GilCFP/gilcfp/README.md

 ### Hi there 👋

-- 🔭 I'm looking forward for opportunities on backend / full-stack
+- 🔭 I'm looking forward for opportunities on backend / fullstack
 - 🌱 I’m currently learning C++
 - 📫 How to reach me: gilbertocfp@gmail.com<br>
 <br>